-Fiscal Year: In connection with the merger, effective November 19, 2013, the Board of Directors of SpartanNash determined to change the Company's fiscal year end from the last Saturday in March to the Saturday nearest to December 31, effective beginning with our current transition period ended December 28, 2013.
-As a result of this change, our current transition period ended December 28, 2013 is a 39 week period beginning March 31, 2013.
-Fiscal year ended March 30, 2013 consisted of 52 weeks and fiscal year ended March 31, 2012 consisted of 53 weeks.
-Beginning with fiscal 2014 the Company's interim quarters will consist of 12 weeks except for the first quarter which consists of 16 weeks.
-In these consolidated financial statements, including the notes thereto, financial results for the transition period ended December 28, 2013 are for 39 weeks.
-In addition, our Consolidated Statements of Earnings and Consolidated Statements of Cash Flows include an unaudited 40-week period ended January 5, 2013 for purposes of comparison.
+Fiscal Year: The Company's fiscal year end is the Saturday nearest to December 31.
+The fiscal year end was changed from the last Saturday in March in connection with the merger with Nash-Finch, effective beginning with the transition period ended December 28, 2013.
+As a result of this change, the transition period ended December 28, 2013 was a 39 week period beginning March 31, 2013.
+Fiscal years ended January 3, 2015 and March 30, 2013 consisted of 53 weeks and 52 weeks, respectively.
+Beginning with fiscal 2014 the Company's interim quarters consist of 12 weeks except for the first quarter which consists of 16 weeks.

-Principles of Consolidation: The consolidated financial statements include the accounts of Spartan Stores, Inc. and its subsidiaries.
+Principles of Consolidation: The consolidated financial statements include the accounts of SpartanNash Company and its subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.